jrdorn/giphEasy/README.md

 Users are greeted with a list of currently trending GIFs, and may either click on a common search term such as "happy" or "sad," or search for something specific.

-I drew inspiration from the official GIPHY site and Tenor, and wanted to practice implementing a similar design using CSS Grid.
+I drew inspiration from the official GIPHY site and Tenor, and wanted to practice implementing a similar design.

 ## Status